vic0627/design-pattern/src/BehavioralPatterns/Strategy/README.md

 ```

 - **Context 上下文**
-  The Context maitains a reference to a specific strategy and communicates with it sloey through the strategy interface.
+  The context maintains a reference to a specific strategy and communicates with that object only through the strategy interface.
 - **Strategy 策略**
   The Strategy interface is a common interface for all concrete strategies.
 It declares a method for the context to execute the strategy.
 - **Concrete Strategies 策略實體**